wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 ---
-title: 'Sashigane (7)'
+title: '<em>Hirakoubai</em> and <em>kaeshikoubai</em>'
 date: 2022-12-28
-description: 'Right triangle magic'
+description: 'Right triangle magic: how to layout common slopes.
+Part 7 in a series.'
 image:
   url: '/images/chuukou-parts.avif'
   alt: 'Parts of the chuukou'